AzizBgBoss/TerrariaDS/README.md

 This project is not affiliated with Re-Logic or Terraria in any way.
 It is a fan-made project and is not intended for commercial use.
 All assets used in this project are use for educational and entertainment purposes only.
 If you're a party of Re-Logic and owner of any assets used in this project and want them removed, please contact me.

 ## Installation:
-You can either compile the game yourself (for nightly releases) or wait for stable releases in the Releases page.
+You can either compile the game yourself (for nightly releases) or check for stable releases in the Releases page.
 Please check the Tested devices part before starting.

 ### Tested devices:
 | System                           | Functionality             | Cons                  | Notes                                                                                                       |